Smooth Wales: Frequencies

-This service - the heritage AM sibling of the FM service now broadcast as Capital South Wales - was turned off in October 2020, with the broadcast licence turned in to Ofcom, due to the redevelopment of one of the transmitter sites.
+Smooth Wales ceased broadcasting on AM in Wales over four years and four months, beginning with the South Wales medium wave service - the heritage AM sibling of the FM service now broadcast as Capital South Wales - which was switched off in October 2020, with the broadcast licence turned in to Ofcom, due to the redevelopment of one of the transmitter sites.
 Smooth Wales remains available in the area via DAB.

+The station finally ceased broadcasting on AM in Wales with the North Wales medium wave service - the legacy heritage AM sibling of the FM service now broadcast as Capital North West and North Wales and the last remaining AM transmitter from Global Radio - being switched off at 1:00PM on Friday 28th February 2025, when as soon as it cut to static, the frequency picked up medium wave transmission from Leicester's Sabras Radio from the MW transmitter site at Freemen's Common.

 Programming

 National programming for Wales is produced and broadcast from Global's Cardiff Bay studios from 12-4pm on weekdays.
 All networked programming originates from Global's London headquarters, including The Smooth Drive Home with Angie Greaves.

 News

 Global's Newsroom broadcasts hourly national news bulletins for Wales from 6 am – 7 pm on weekdays and 6 am – noon at weekends.
 The Cardiff Bay newsroom also produces bulletins for Heart and Capital's stations in north and south Wales.

 National news updates air hourly from Global's London headquarters at all other times.